Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 Yeah.

-I hereby promise that should I win
+I hear by promise that should I win the Euro millions jackpot of

-On live show in Melbourne.
+so the next do go on live show in Melbourne.

 I really think if you believe it can happen, it will.

-However, I have yet to be proved correct, as I think the most I've won in the draw is £3.50.
+However, I have yet to be proved correct,

 And is that enough?

-I can't- I can't remember the current conversion, but it might just-
+I can't, I can't remember the current conversion, but it might just.

 Might be enough for him.